-Attorney Peter Blair has dedicated his lengthy legal career to defending the people of San Diego against serious criminal charges.
+Attorney Peter Blair has dedicated his lengthy legal career to defending the people of San Diego against serious criminal charges including San Diego DUI charges, drug crimes, sex crimes, theft crimes, and more charges.
 He’s handled thousands of cases in state and federal court, helping his clients achieve the best possible results time and time again.

 When your future is on the line, you need Peter Blair and his legal team in your corner, conveniently located in San Diego, California, to learn about your legal rights and find out how we can help you fight.